 When will data updates for measures be available?

-Data for the site will be updated annually in September of each year.
+Data will be updated throughout the year as it becomes available, and the site will be updated annually in December of each year.

 Do you plan to add more measures to the dashboard?